RTEMS/rtems-docs/eng/prequalification.rst

 are needed.

-The RTEMS Qualification Project is technically “pre-qualification”.
-True qualification must be performed on the project’s target hardware in a system context.
+The RTEMS Qualification Project is technically "pre-qualification."
+True qualification must be performed on the project's target hardware in a system context.
 The FAA has provided guidance for Reusable Software Components (FAA-AC20-148) and this effort should follow that guidance.
 The open RTEMS Project, with the assistance of domain experts, will possess and maintain the master